hmendes00/toguro-cli/README.md

 ## Deploying App to AWS

-I added the script to automatically deploy the app using [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html)
+The created project is using [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html) to deploy/write the infrastructure

 You will find the instructions on how to setup and deploy it inside of `/stack/README.md` in the just created app.